Young Scholars Symposium

 Selected young scholars present a chapter or essay in advance of the symposium.
 The Distinguished Visiting Professor — who ILS also brings to campus annually — serves as mentor and commentator for symposium participants and their work.
 ILS faculty members and graduate students also participate in the symposium sessions.
 The goal is to create an enriching environment that provides mentorship in the profession and enhance scholarly work.

-The canceled 2020 symposium has been reschedule to March 18-19, 2021.
-Due to the COVID-19 Pandemic, this will be a virtual event.
-Charlene Villaseñor Black, Professor of Art History and Chicana/o Studies at the University of California, Los Angeles, will serve as the ILS Distinguished Visiting Scholar and mentor to the Young Scholars selected in this national competition.
+The canceled 2020 symposium was reschedule to March 18-19, 2021.
+Due to the COVID-19 Pandemic, the event was held virtually.
+Charlene Villaseñor Black, Professor of Art History and Chicana/o Studies at the University of California, Los Angeles, served as the ILS Distinguished Visiting Scholar and mentor to the Young Scholars selected in this national competition.

 Each scholar presents a completed essay, chapter, or manuscript up to 30 pages in length, previously reviewed by both the Distinguished Visiting Professor Villaseñor Black and members of the Notre Dame faculty.
 All expenses are covered by ILS including an honorarium of $250 for up to eight participants selected from a broad national pool of applicants.
 Participants have two full business days of presentations and working group meetings.

-The Spring 2021 Distinguished Scholar Lecture with Charlene Villaseños Black titled “Thinking about Migration through Latinx Art” is scheduled for March 18th.
+The Spring 2021 Distinguished Scholar Lecture with Charlene Villaseños Black titled “Thinking about Migration through Latinx Art” was held on March 18 and is available for public viewing in the ILS YouTube channel.

 She publishes on a range of topics related to Chicanx studies, contemporary Latinx art, and the early modern Iberian world.
 To date, she has won six awards for her editing work, including most recently, two awards recognizing LALVC as outstanding new journal.
 Her most recent book, with Dr. Mari-Tere Álvarez of the Getty Museum, is Renaissance Futurities: Art, Science, Invention, published in 2019.
 She recently co-edited the new Chicano Studies Reader (2020); Autobiography Without Apology: The Personal Essay in Latino Studies (2020); and Knowledge for Justice: An Ethnic Studies Reader (2019); in addition to editing Shifra M. Goldman’s final book, Tradition and Transformation: Chicana/o Art from the 1970s to the 1990s (2015).